 Trap 2: Believing that you have to give a recorded statement.

-When it comes to recorded statements with the at fault driver’s insurance adjuster, a good rule of thumb is “anything you say can and will be used against you.”
-Most people who have been in an accident are eager to tell their side of the story, even to the at fault driver’s insurance adjuster.
+When it comes to recorded statements with the at-fault driver’s insurance adjuster, a good rule of thumb is “anything you say can and will be used against you.”
+Most people who have been in an accident are eager to tell their side of the story, even to the at-fault driver’s insurance adjuster.
 This is one of the biggest traps they hope you fall into.
 Once they have your version of events they can start building a case against you.
-If you were hit from behind, maybe you stopped to fast?
-If you were hit from the side, maybe you were speeding through an intersection or not keeping a look out?
+If you were hit from behind, maybe you stopped too fast?
+If you were hit from the side, maybe you were speeding through an intersection or not keeping a lookout.